jamiedidthis/quartz/content/private/cql/1 - cloud recesses.md

 “She would have been so embarrassed if you caught us,” Wei Wuxian continues.
 “If I hadn’t asked you permission.
 So thank you, Lan Zhan.”
 After a moment, he adds contritely, “I can write more lines if I need to.”

 The woods are dappled with sunlight at this hour of the day.
 Wei Wuxian still has not rolled down his sleeves.
-His hands are brown from the sun, as are his arms, all the way up to his elbows—even though the skin is chapped now, red from the scrubbing.
-But there is no line where pale skin starts, the telltale sign of how often his sleeves are not where they should be.
+His hands are brown from the sun, as are his arms, up to his elbows.
+There is no line where pale skin starts, the telltale sign of how often his sleeves are not where they should be.

 Lan Wangji knows the trick of averting his gaze when his eyes speak too much.
 He employs it now, just like he had employed it a moment ago to avoid Wei Wuxian’s eyes when they were being honest and dangerous.
 “No,” he says.